 - You can work on personal projects that are not managed by an employer;

 - As an independent contractor, you do not pay tax on every euro you earn; you pay tax on the amount you have made, minus the costs of running your business.

 - As an independent contractor, you need to earn about 60% - 100% more to replicate the total compensation of a full-time salary;

 - You rarely get any of the major benefits, including paid time off, health care, tuition allowance, continuing education, life insurance, disability, retirement plan, travel allowance, sabbatical time, etc.

 - You will never really be part of the company, and it is not possible to grow in function or to be promoted;

 - You are often the first to be let go in less favorable times.

 - You always have to deliver quality; otherwise, there is a good chance that the collaboration will end (you are less "safe").

-2. Why switch to salaried employment
+Why you should switch to salaried employment

 Choosing to switch to salaried employment can be a difficult choice for an independent contractor.
 There are advantages and disadvantages.
 You will have to sacrifice the benefits of being an independent contractor.
 Why become an employee at a company for which you have been working for a while on an independent basis?